letyletylety/deepcopy/README.md

 - [ ] fast cloning for huge collection
 - [ ] add benchmarks

-## Why is the name _clone?
+## The story behind naming this plugin

 At first I thought of names like "deepcopy" or "clone".
 I chose the shorter of the two, "clone".
 It didn't show up when I searched it in pub.dev.
 After implementing all the code, creating a logo, and writing the README, I got an unauthorized error trying to deploy version 1.0.
 It wasn't until I typed "https://pub.dev/packages/clone" into the address bar that I realized that the name had been taken six years earlier.
 I didn't realize that I might not be able to find the plugin on pub.
-I thought of "deepcopy" as the next best thing, but I didn't want to change the API.
+I thought of "deepcopy" as the next best thing.